- 1 Medicinal uses of Echinacea

 Medicinal properties of echinacea

 The main virtue of echinacea is its anti microbial properties against bacteria, fungi and opportunistic diseases, so that it constitutes a genuine alternative to chemical antibiotics.
 This plant is considered one of the best natural antibiotics.

 Echinacea: A Plant for the immune system

 Echinacea is a plant with antibiotic properties.
 A remedy to enhance defenses against colds, flu and many kinds of infections.

-Major diseases of the respiratory system for which echinacea is very suitable are:
+Among the main conditions of the respiratory system for which echinacea is adequate, we have:

 - Problems of the throat: The use of echinacea supplements promotes healing problems of the throat (pharyngitis, sore throat, etc.) It also reduces the pus, eliminating the microorganism and alleviating the sensation of burning or itching.
 (1000 mg per day echinacea supplement divided into 5 doses)

 - Bronchitis: To reduce inflammation of the bronchi we can use any supplement echinacea.
 (1000 mg daily supplement of echinacea divided into 5 doses)